 UTIP: University of Texas Inequality Project

 UTIP is a small research group concerned with measuring and explaining movements of inequality in wages and earnings and patterns of industrial change around the world.
+We believe we can establish reasonably reliable relationships between these measures and the broader concepts of inequality, such as income inequality.

 Our work has emphasized the use of Theil's T statistic to compute inequality indexes from industrial, regional and sectoral data.
 The methods we use to measure inequality are presented in the tutorials section and the working paper series section.
 Macros to facilitate the calculations can be downloaded from the tools section.